Optimal Blue / 2025

 What I Took On

-So I took on design, scoping, and project management — working directly with the CPO and Product VPs.
-Their limited availability meant frequent feedback loops weren’t an option.
-The work had to be self-directed.
+So I took on design, scoping, and project management, working directly with the CPO and Product VPs.
+Given leadership’s bandwidth, I structured the work to maximize the value of each touchpoint.

-That started with interviews across the entire product team.
+That started with 14 interviews with product managers across the organization.
 The goal was to identify which systems, metrics, and tools scattered across Optimal Blue’s products would be most valuable in a single consolidated view.
 Hedging data next to pricing data next to benchmarking data.
 From those interviews, 38 potential widget concepts surfaced.
 Narrowing that to the right 7 widgets (with 11 sub-widgets across tabs) was the first real scoping decision of the project.

-By the time I sat down with the CPO or VPs, the thinking was done.
-Three options, a recommendation, a rationale.
+I came to leadership with structured recommendations: three options, a recommendation, a rationale.
 Their input sharpened the final direction, and we moved.

 Decisions That Shaped It